 Subjective and objective methods of atmospheric prognosis and techniques for forecasting operationally-important weather elements from surface to 10 mb.
 Interpretation, use and systematic errors of computer-generated products.
-PREREQUISITES: MR 3230; MR 4323 or consent of Instructor.
+Applications to current weather situations.
+PREREQUISITES: MR 3230, MR 4323 or consent of Instructor.